dnsviz/dnsviz/README.md

 `dnsviz` takes serialized query results in JSON format (i.e., output from `dnsget`) as input and assesses specified domain names based on their corresponding content in the input.
-The output is an image file or an HTML file, depending on the .
+The output is an image file, a `dot` (directed graph) file, or an HTML file, depending on the options passed.

 Example:
 ```